shiftsystems/shift-mon/docs/Variables.md

 ## vmanomaly
-- vmanomaly_log_level: How verbose vmanomaly logs should be defaults to `INFO` supports `DEBUG`,`INFO`, `WARNING`, and `ERROR` vmanomaly will use a configuration that will detect slow response times for dns and http endpoints by default, but you can specify a valid vmanomaly template by specifying the `vmanomaly_config_path` path variable that points to the path of a jinja template that will be rendered to a YAML file.
+- vmanomaly_log_level: How verbose vmanomaly logs should be defaults to `INFO` supports `DEBUG`,`INFO`, `WARNING`, and `ERROR` vmanomaly will use a configuration that will detect slow response times for DNS and HTTP endpoints by default, but you can specify a valid vmanomaly template by specifying the `vmanomaly_config_path` path variable that points to the path of a jinja template that will be rendered to a YAML file.

 ### Default Template Variables
 - detections: list of queries to use with the median absolute deviation model it defaults to the values below